As a drivers’ advocacy group, we can look back with pride and satisfaction at the accomplishments of the past year.

 FWO investigation is quite complex as it covers a number of uncharted legal matters, the RSDU hope to see the matter brought to a conclusion by mid-2018.
 Looking at similar cases overseas in UK and USA we now expect the FWO to deliver a favorable decision to drivers and if needed take Uber to court.

-Our constant media (creating political) pressures forced Uber to also meet our demand to limit driving shifts to no more than 12 hours.
+Our constant media, April, May, June, July (creating political) pressures forced Uber to also meet our demand to limit driving shifts to no more than 12 hours.
 Not only our roads are safer now, it also forced Uber to increase the base rates by approximately 15% in a number of cities in Australia, to help drivers make ends meet and to still be able to meet their vehicle financial commitments.
 We have made sure drivers no longer have to drive 16-22 hours (or more) per day for minimum pay, now they should be able to earn just about as much in only 12 hours of driving, of course, while taking into account the new higher base rates and the extra demand that such conditions create.
 RSDU has helped to put the brakes on this “unlimited hours drivers slave market”.

 New heavyweight rideshare operators like Taxify and Ola are starting to enter the Australian market now, a very welcome change, we are all for diversification.
 The RSDU will be keeping a close watch on new entrant and ensure that they too comply with fair work laws of this country and do not engage drivers in sham contracting arrangements.
 We will ensure operators adhere to fair working standards and pay.
 The RSDU will support and promote new operators that respect Australian fair work laws and pay drivers accordingly, for their time and use of vehicles.